 Synthetic vitamins are not always nutritionally equivalent or as biologically available as naturally sourced vitamins from raw ingredients.
-While some synthetic and natural vitamins digest and are absorbed the same, others are more potent in their natural form.
-Raw dog food vitamins, however, are extra beneficial.
-For example, natural Vitamin E is rough twice as bioavailable as synthetic Vitamin E.
+While some synthetic and natural raw dog foods are digested and absorbed the same, others are more potent in their natural form.

+Natural raw dog food vitamins, however, are extra beneficial.
+For example, natural Vitamin E is roughly twice as bioavailable as synthetic Vitamin E.

-Vitamin C is also thought to be more efficiently utilized by your dog's body when the natural flavonoids in their fruit hosts are present. according to one study:
+Vitamin C is also thought to be more efficiently utilized by your dog's body when the natural flavonoids in their fruit hosts are present.
+According to one study:

 "A significant proportion of animal studies show enhanced circulating and organ levels of vitamin C in the presence of food-derived or purified flavonoids,”

 Enzymes in raw meat provide superior dental benefits compared to the abrasion from chewing kibble.
 These enzymes work by combating bacteria in the oral cavity that can cause dog breath, inflammation of the gums, and other serious dental health problems.

 9. Enhanced Metabolic Efficiency

 When all nutrients in your dog's food are digested and utilized properly, your dog's metabolism will work more efficiently.